This article describes a component in Azure Machine Learning designer.

-Parameter Range: If you are not sure of the best parameters, do a parameter sweep using the Tune Model Hyperparameters module.
+Parameter Range: If you are not sure of the best parameters, do a parameter sweep using the Tune Model Hyperparameters component.
 The trainer iterates over multiple values you specify to find the optimal configuration.

 Optimization tolerance: Type a value that defines the tolerance interval during optimization.
 The lower the value, the slower and more accurate the fitting.

 L1 regularization weight and L2 regularization weight: Type values to use for L1 and L2 regularization.
 Regularization adds constraints to the algorithm regarding aspects of the model that are independent of the training data.
 Regularization is commonly used to avoid overfitting.

 L1 regularization is useful if the goal is to have a model that is as sparse as possible.

 L1 regularization is done by subtracting the L1 weight of the weight vector from the loss expression that the learner is trying to minimize.
 The L1 norm is a good approximation to the L0 norm, which is the number of non-zero coordinates.